umbraco/UmbracoDocs/Reference/Routing/custom-controllers-v9.md

 In the following example, imagine an Umbraco site with a set of 'product' pages created from a Document Type called 'Product Page' with an alias 'productPage'.

-Create a custom locally declared controller in the Umbraco web application project (or App_Code folder for website projects) named 'ProductPageController'.
+Create a custom locally declared controller in the Umbraco web application project named 'ProductPageController'.

 Ensure that this controller inherits from the base controller `Umbraco.Cms.Web.Common.Controllers.RenderController`.